 Here you can find out what we do and how you can us help save the rock-wallabies.
 Just browse around and enjoy learning about these shy and beautiful animals.

-Our aim is to increase the numbers of rock-wallabies by reducing threats to its survival and to create a better environment for the species to breed.
+Our aim is to increase the numbers of rock-wallabies by reducing threats to their survival and to create a better environment for the species to breed.

 The National Parks and Wildlife Service, in cooperation with Kangaroo Valley, Bugong and Illaroo landholders, conducts an integrated fox control program to protect the Brush-tailed Rock Wallaby (BTRW) from local extinction.